Anderson Manor, Dorset: Gardens

-For several years Anderson Manor Gardens have been open to the public on a few days each year in order to raise money for the Macmillan nurses' charity or for the maintenance St Michael's Church, Anderson.
+For several years Anderson Manor Gardens have been open to the public on a few days each year in order to raise money for the Macmillan nurses' charity or for the maintenance of St Michael's Church, Anderson.
 The gardens are set within the old walls and mature topiary of the manor house.
 Typical flowers include snowdrops and daffodils in the spring, wisteria and blossoms in May and June, old roses and peonies in midsummer and herbaceous borders in the autumn.

 The historic formal gardens contain mature box and yew topiary, a pleached lime walk, a bowling green, two stone gazebos and an old rose walk by the River Winterborne.
 The walled garden has a parterre garden, herbaceous beds and an orchard.
 Beyond the garden the enclosed pasture is gradually being converted to woodland.

 The 12th century church of St Michael's is now a private chapel, but is also open to the public.